AyyanFt/Youtube-clone/README.md

-# Another 14y/o mad Youtube clone
+# Another 14y/o made a Youtube clone
 Well I would call this code my first code to be upload-able to the internet